wordofwarning/wordofwarning.org/current/2015-autumnwinter/makishi/index.md

 She has been awarded an ICA Attached Artist Award, a Millennium Fellowship Award, a Live Art Development Agency One to One Bursary, an Artsadmin Bursary and the Franklin Furnace Award.
 She is an Associate Artist with Artsadmin, Chelsea Theatre and New Unity.

-####What people have said about *VesperTime*
+####What people have said about *Vesper Time*
 >*…charismatically witty yet painful and honest…*<br>[Total Theatre](http://totaltheatre.org.uk/vespertime)
 >*…genuinely moving…*<br>[A Younger Theatre](http://www.ayoungertheatre.com/review-vespertime-chelsea-theatre-stacey-makishi)

 ####Credits
-A Chelsea Theatre + Colchester Arts Centre co-commission, supported by the National Theatre Studio; supported using public funding by the National Lottery through Arts Council England; produced by Artsadmin.
+Developed with the support of the National Theatre Studio; a Chelsea Theatre + Colchester Arts Centre co-commission; supported using public funding by the National Lottery through Arts Council England; produced by Artsadmin.

 ####Website
 <http://stacymakishi.com>